Important Dates Registration for Summer and Fall classes is now open

-Stephanie Cockrell Doyen, Ed.D, mathematics professor, has been teaching at Lone Star College-Kingwood for eight and a half years.
+Stephanie Cockrell Andrews, Ed.D, mathematics professor, has been teaching at Lone Star College-Kingwood for eight and a half years.
 During her tenure, she earned the Faculty Excellence Award in 2009 at the college and the Educational Leadership Doctoral Award in 2010 from Sam Houston State University (SHSU).

 "I teach math, because math is fun for me.
 I want others to know that math is doable and even fun," she said.
 "My experience at LSC-Kingwood has been wonderful."